 Tipping Point slot review

-Tipping Point slot is themed on a British TV game show of the same name, which itself is based on those dreadful '2p Pushers' still for some inexplicable reason found in seaside resorts around the UK.
+Tipping Point slot is themed on a British TV family game show of the same name, which itself is based on those dreadful '2p Pushers' still for some inexplicable reason found in seaside resorts around the UK.
 If you have visited these places you will be aware of those pushers where you shovel coins in with the vain hope of tipping an unstable pile of them over the edge into a payout tray.
 You try and drop your coin in the right place using timing as the tray moves in and out.
 You will achieve this many a time only to see the pile you've dislodged fall down the side into the operator's 'profit box' while 1 or 2 coins actually fall into your tray that you've spent 20 coins getting there.

 For some reason someone decided to base a TV game on this idea and Tipping Point was the outcome, where prizes are awarded for coin falls to the contestants who win discs to place in the Pusher.
 In the UK the 2p Pushers are classed as 'Amusements' so will this slot live up to that name?